 This recipe slightly adapted from Vegetables Every Day (affiliate link).

 Amount Per Serving: Calories: 212Total Fat: 14gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 18mgSodium: 387mgCarbohydrates: 14gFiber: 5gSugar: 7gProtein: 10g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Red Cabbage Salad with Bacon and Goat Cheese would be a great side dish for any Low-Carb or Keto eating plan.
 Bacon isn’t approved for the original South Beach Diet, but if you want to make this salad for South Beach you could use turkey bacon, and possibly a bit less goat cheese.

 Find More Recipes Like This One:

-Use Salad Recipes to fine more ideas like this.
 Use Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: